 About the Organization

-• Ensure ongoing programmatic excellence, integrity and transparency through productive partnerships, and rigorous program administration, management, and evaluation.
+● Ensure ongoing program excellence, integrity and transparency, through productive partnerships and rigorous project management.

 Partnerships and Communications

 ● Maintain, cultivate, and advance productive partnerships and collaborations with all stakeholders, including tribes and tribal communities, community leaders, industry, state, and federal government decision-makers, NGOs, the academic scientific community, and, most prominently, members of the Ocean Protection Council Science Advisory Team.

 ● Represent the organization in diverse venues, such as community meetings, academic conferences, and State partners meetings.